To form the Y-Bus matrix for power flow studies in power systems.

 Ibus = Ybus.Vbus

 Where, Ibus is the vector of the injected bus currents and Vbus is the vector of bus voltages measured from the reference node.
-Ybus is known as the bus admittance matrix.
+Ybus is known as the bus admittance matrix or or nodal admittance matrix.

 • The diagonal element of each node is the sum of admittances connected to it.
-It is known as self-admittance or driving point admittance.
-It can be calculated as –
+It can be calculated as:

 • The diagonal element of each node is the sum of admittances connected to it.
-It is known as self-admittance or driving point admittance.
-It can be calculated as –
+The diagonal elements for primary and secondary side of the transformer are calculated as:

-The Y-bus matrix is symmetric along the leading diagonal, due to this only upper triangular nodal admittance matrix is required and it will improve the computational performance.
-Also, the Y-bus matrix is sparse matrix due to the interconnection of each bus with only a few nearby buses.
+The Y-Bus matrix is symmetric along the leading diagonal, due to this only upper triangular nodal admittance matrix is required improving the computational performance.
+Also, the Y-Bus matrix is a sparse matrix due to the interconnection of each bus with only a few nearby buses.